All Episodes

 In my meetings at the G7, we have taken historic steps to demand fair and reciprocal trade that gives Americans a level playing field against other nations.

-We're also working very hard for peace in the Middle East, and perhaps even peace between the Israelis and the Palestinians.
+We're also working very hard for peace in the Middle East and perhaps even peace between the Israelis and the Palestinians.

-Our attacks on terrorism are greatly stepped up, and you see that you see it all over the previous administration, including getting many other countries to make major contributions to the fight against terror.
+You see it all over from the previous administration, including getting many other countries to make major contributions to the fight against terror.

 Big, big contributions are being made by countries that weren't doing so much in the form of contribution.

-One by one, we are keeping the promises I made to American people during my campaign for president, whether it's cutting job-killing regulations, appointing and confirming a tremendous Supreme Court justice, putting in place tough new ethics rules,
+One by one, we are keeping the promises I made to American people during my campaign for president, whether it's cutting job-killing regulations, appointing and confirming a tremendous Supreme Court justice, putting in place tough new ethics rules, achieving a record reduction in illegal immigration on our southern border, or bringing jobs, plants,

-achieving a record reduction in illegal immigration on our southern border, or bringing jobs, plants, and factories back into the United States at numbers which no one until this point thought even possible.
+and factories back into the United States at numbers which no one until this point thought even possible.

 And believe me, we've just begun.